cromachina/fanbox-bot/README.md

 #### Adding or removing plans from Fanbox
 Each time the bot starts, plans are retrieved from Fanbox and cached.
 If you removed a plan from your Fanbox, you should still keep the plan in your `plan_roles` setting so that a user can still be granted the last valid role that plan represented.
 When no more users have that role, you could then remove that plan from the `plan_roles` setting without impacting user experience.

+When `only_check_current_sub` is `True`, a user who was subscribed to a removed plan might lose access.
+This is hard to test for.

 ## Admin commands
 Admin commands are prefixed with `!`, for example `!reset`